ChatBees/chatbees-python-client/README.md

 """
 Sample answer:

-Red teaming is a process of adversarial testing and evaluation of possibly harmful capabilities in new systems, performed by a cohort of external experts in collaboration with OpenAI.
+Red team refers to the group of external experts who work with OpenAI to identify and evaluate potential risks and harmful capabilities in new systems.
+The red team's role is to help develop taxonomies of risk and provide input throughout the model and product development lifecycle.
 """

 ```